• Graduate Program

 During the lectures, we will introduce you to a wide variety of machine-learning techniques, ranging from linear and nonlinear regression models to dimensionality-reduction techniques and clustering methods, as well as deep learning using neural networks.

-Learning Goals
+Learning Objectives

 After successfully completing this course, you have the knowledge required to start solving problems in your own discipline using a wide range of machine-learning techniques.
-You will be able to communicate the core idea and intuition behind these techniques, you will understand their statistical foundations, and you will be able to reflect critically on their suitability for tackling the problem at hand.
+You will be able to communicate the core idea and intuition behind these techniques, you will understand their mathematical and statistical foundations, and you will be able to reflect critically on their suitability for tackling the problem at hand.
 In addition, you will be able to implement simple machine-learning algorithms from scratch in Python, and you will be able to leverage existing machine-learning libraries such as scikit-learn and TensorFlow, to engineer more complex solutions.

 Schedule